Nick Folk

-Nicholas Alexander Folk (born November 5, 1984) is an American professional football placekicker for the New York Jets of the National Football League (NFL).
-He played college football for the Arizona Wildcats, earning first-team All-Pac-10 honors, and was selected by the Dallas Cowboys of the National Football League (NFL) in the sixth round of the 2007 NFL draft.
+Nicholas Alexander Folk (born November 5, 1984) is an American professional football placekicker for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Arizona Wildcats, earning first-team All-Pac-10 in 2006.
+He and was selected by the Dallas Cowboys of the National Football League (NFL) in the sixth round of the 2007 NFL draft.
 During his three seasons with the Cowboys, Folk received Pro Bowl honors as a rookie.
-Folk played his next seven seasons for the Jets, becoming the franchise's second-leading all-time scorer.
+Folk played his next seven seasons for the New York Jets, becoming the franchise's second-leading all-time scorer.

-Following an unsuccessful stint on the Tampa Bay Buccaneers in 2017, Folk spent a year away from football before pursuing a comeback in 2019 with the Arizona Hotshots of the Alliance of American Football (AAF).
+Following an unsuccessful stint on the Tampa Bay Buccaneers in 2017, Folk spent a year away from football before pursuing a comeback two years later with the Arizona Hotshots of the Alliance of American Football (AAF).
 He returned to the NFL later that year as a member of the New England Patriots and co-led the league in scoring in 2021.
-After four seasons in New England, Folk spent two seasons with the Tennessee Titans.
-Folk rejoined the Jets in 2025.
+After four seasons in New England, Folk spent two seasons with the Tennessee Titans before rejoining the Jets in 2025.
+He joined the Falcons the following year.
+Folk is 12th on the all-time NFL field goals made list with 431, which is the highest among active NFL players.

 Early life

-Folk was raised in Los Angeles, California, he played high school football at Notre Dame High School, Sherman Oaks, California, where as a senior, he was named "All-CIF" as a punter and second-team as a placekicker.
+Folk was born and raised in Los Angeles, California.
+He played high school football at Notre Dame High School, Sherman Oaks, California, where as a senior, he was named "All-CIF" as a punter and second-team as a placekicker.
 Folk was also captain of the soccer team and earned All-CIF Division, all-league, and All-Valley honors.